 |

-The photo doesn't do the Sapele scales justice because this wood has an inherent 3D effect which is very pleasing.
+The photo doesn't do the Sapele scales justice because this wood has an inherent 3D effect which is very pleasing as it gives some depth to the wood.

 |